mikosz/red-ball/README.md

 Features of this engine are currently very small.

-* Shading using a single diffuse and ambient light (hard-coded)
+* Shading using a single diffuse, ambient and specular light (hard-coded)
 * Loading simple Waveform .obj models (no materials)
 * Texturing using a single .dds file (hard-coded)